 This will make it easier to roll out and it bears mentioning that the dough is very forgiving.
 So if you mess up the knots at the beginning, simply re-roll them!

-Place them about 2 inches apart on your cookie sheet to give them room to grow.
+Place them about 2 inches apart on your cookie sheet allowing them room to grow.

 They don’t spread out too much but puff up rather prettily.
 When they’re ready they’ll look pale golden in colour with a slight browning on the outer edges.